 - We will share our knowledge, local stories, enthusiasm, skills and passion for rafting with you and leave the most lasting memories for you to tell your friends and family.

 During his time studying mechanical engineering, Richard took every opportunity to sneak off and play in the water.
-Summers were spent guiding in beautiful Slovenia with rafting, kayaking and hydro speeding on the Soca river and also heaps of canyoning and caving.
-Expeditions, work and randomness brought him to Canada, La Reunion, Madeira, Turkey, Italy, Sri Lanka, Azorres, New Zealand and other pearls.
-With a total of 13 years experience in outdoor tourism, he's now a full time guide chasing the endless summer.
+Summers were spent guiding in beautiful Slovenia with rafting on the Soca river and also heaps of canyoning and caving.
+Expeditions, work and randomness brought him to Canada, La Reunion, Italy, Sri Lanka, Azores, New Zealand, Honduras and other gems.
+With a total of 14 years experience in outdoor tourism, he's now a full time guide chasing the endless summer.
 With some accidental snowy stops along the way, he claims that summer is a state of mind.
 When he's not around the flowing waters outside, it is highly likely you can find him making laps in the swimming pool, discussing which Taylor Swift song is best, building bamboo paddles or day dreaming about ice cream, pizza or cookies in no particular order.
 His all-time favourite quote: "Njom njom njom njom" - Cookie Monster.